-Check the below list and read about all controls and functions of Violent Delay plugin:
+Check the below list and read about all controls and functions of the Violent Delay plugin:

 - Wet/dry: allow you to change the volume with this option.

-- Feedback: this can change the lenght of the feedback.
+- Feedback: this can change the length of the feedback.

-- Mid-side: at 0 state it functions as a delay mono, at maximum it functions as a ping-pong delay.
+- Mid-side: at 0 states it functions as a delay mono, at maximum, it functions as a ping-pong delay.

 - Time: this option changes the feedback of the delay.
 If we want the feedback in sync with the speed this function should be at 0.